Reins981/speedcamwarner/README.md

 # A simple speedcam warner based on OpenStreetMap (OSM)

-This App is designed to run on Android.
+This App is designed to run on Android. iOS is not supported.

 **Preconditions:**
 - Internet